 - 5.22 Policy DM12 requires housing development to provide a car parking provision in accordance with adopted residential parking standards.
 Cumbria Highways have provided a Cumbria Development Design Guide but there are no adopted parking standards.
 The guidance provides a suggested level of parking for housing development. - 5.23 The size of the proposed site can accommodate sufficient parking for a single dwelling.
 It is therefore considered that the proposed layout meets this criterion of Policy DM12. - 5.24 Policy DM22 requires development proposals to be accessible to all users by providing convenient access into and through the site for pedestrians, cyclists and disabled people, access for emergency and service vehicles, meeting adopted car parking standards which reflect the needs of the Borough in its rural context.
-Where necessary the potential transport implications of development will be required to be supported by a Transport Assessment and a Travel Plan to manage any significant transport implications. - 5.25 The proposed development provides a safe, functional and inclusive access allowing good sustainability to the facilities in Distington and allow sustainable transport links across the wider Borough.
-It is also linked to the facilities in the village and the bus stops by a continual footpath link.
+Where necessary the potential transport implications of development will be required to be supported by a Transport Assessment and a Travel Plan to manage any significant transport implications. - 5.25 Firstly, the site has a suitable access and parking area within the boundary, and the access has been utilised by the existing property for a number of years without issue.
+It also used to serve the nursery/market garden when previously in use.
+As mentioned above, the site is with 180m of the settlement boundary of the main town in the Borough.
+This allows good sustainability to the facilities in Whitehaven and allow sustainable transport links across the wider Borough.
 The proposal therefore meets the aims of local plan policies DM12 and DM22.